 The Transport (Compliance and Miscellaneous) Act 1983 (Vic) permits the disclosure of information to an “authorised officer” for the purpose of enforcing transport infringements.
 Schools should comply with these requests.

-Centrelink Officers have broad powers under the Social Security Administration Act 1999 (Cth) to obtain information to determine whether a person qualifies for income support benefits.
-This may include information or documentation relating to a child’s enrolment and attendance at school.
+Centrelink officers have broad powers under the Social Security Administration Act 1999 (Cth) to require a person to release information to help them determine whether a person qualifies for income support benefits.
+This may include information or documents relating to a students enrolment and attendance.

 |Courts or Tribunals|

 Courts, tribunals and other investigative bodies (for example, IBAC) have the power to compel a person to produce documents and/or give evidence.

 If a school or staff member is served with a summons, subpoena, or court order, contact the Legal Division immediately for advice.
 See: Responding to Legal Claims, Writs and Subpoenas

 Department of Health and Human Services (Victoria) (DHHS)

 The Health (Infectious Diseases) Regulations 2009 (Vic) require schools to provide information to DHHS in relation to children suffering from infectious diseases.